apache/bookkeeper/site/community/testing.md

 For Travis CI jobs, they are defined in [.travis.yml](https://github.com/apache/bookkeeper/blob/master/.travis.yml).
 Any travis CI changes should be made in this file and reviewed by the community.

+#### Testing Jenkins DSL scripts

+Changes to the Jenkins DSL scripts should be tested before submission to avoid having to send multiple PRs for a single change.
+There is a [Jenkins testing seed job](https://builds.apache.org/job/bookkeeper-jenkins-testing/job/seed/) which can be used for testing DSL scripts.

+To test a DSL script, create it in ```.test-infra/jenkins``` with a filename with the pattern ```jenkins_testing_job_<something>.groovy```.
+Commit this to a branch, and push the branch to your own fork on github.
+Then kick off the testing seed job, specifying your fork and the branch as parameters.
+This will generate jobs under the ```bookkeeper-jenkins-testing``` folder in Jenkins.

+Run your job a couple of times to makes sure it works and is stable.
+Once you're satisfied with the job, rename the file to the pattern ```job_<something>.groovy```, and create a PR.

+> NOTE: Kicking off the testing seed job requires a jenkins account, which is only available to committer. <br/>
+> **WARN: Don't put triggers in your testing job, as you could mess up outstanding PRs approvals.
+Add them later.**